supranational/vdf-fpga/README.md

 The above information can be e-mailed to hello@vdfalliance.org.
 The GitHub repository that is shared must contain non-trivial changes to the baseline repository and will be open-sourced at the completion of the contest.

+**Automated Test Portal**

+In addition to the resources above we are making available an automated test portal to aid in the development process.
+The portal operates through a WebHook installed in a shared GitHub repository.
+Pushes to the 'vdf-portal' branch are cloned and run through hardware emulation, synthesis, and bitstream generation in the AWS F1 environment.
+Results in the form of logs and other files are provided back to the submitter for inspection.

+To receive access to the portal please complete an entry form, share your contest entry GitHub with the account "simonatsn", and provide the following information:

+First Name:
+Last Name:
+GitHub repo:
+Email(s) for test portal automated job updates:

+The above information can be e-mailed to hello@vdfalliance.org.

 ## Questions?

 Please reach out with any questions, comments, or feedback through any of the following channels: